Ongoing Commitment to Excellence

 How do I file an ADA compliance complaint?

 The ADA Compliance officer role is mandated under Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
-794), Title II of the Americans with Disabilities Act (28 CFR Part 35) and the Air Carrier Access Act (Title 14 CFR Part 382) with ensuring Airport facilities are accessible to individuals with disabilities.
+794), Title II of the Americans with Disabilities Act (28 CFR Part 35) and the Air Carrier Access Act (Title 14 CFR Part 382) with ensuring Airport facilities and programs are accessible to individuals with disabilities.
 To file an accessibility-related complaint at Seattle-Tacoma International Airport, please contact Heather Karch at email@example.com with a completed ADA Grievance Form.

 For general questions about assistance during your time at SEA, please contact SEA Customer Care.